 - Already have offers for additional financing

 - Show impressive growth in traction (monetization, product usage, downloads, etc.)

 When we raised venture debt, we got four term sheets.
 Three were from more traditional banks, and one was from a firm focused only on venture debt called WTI.

 We decided to go with WTI, even though it was a bit more expensive than the rates offered by the banks.
 The team at WTI is fantastic, they have a great track record, and we liked the structure of their terms the best.

 This seems complicated.
 Can I see an example?

 Of course you can!
-Let’s go through an example from our favorite company StartCo.
+Let’s go through an example from StartCo.

 Here’s StartCo’s financial situation:

 - They have $1.2m in cash in the bank